celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 1. Prove that the data root tuple is committed to by the QGB smart contract
 2. Verify inclusion proof of the transaction to Celestia data root
-3. Prove that that transaction is in the rollup sequence spans
+3. Prove that the transaction is in the rollup sequence spans

 ### 1. Data root inclusion proof